sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 The independent samples *t*-test (Student test)
 -----------------------------------------------

-Although the one sample *t*-test has its uses, it’s not the most typical example of a *t*-test.\ [#]_ A much more common situation arises when you’ve got two different groups of observations.
+Although the one sample *t*-test has its uses, it is not the most typical example of a *t*-test.\ [#]_ A much more common situation arises when you have got two different groups of observations.
 In psychology, this tends to correspond to two different groups of participants, where each group corresponds to a different condition in your study.
-For each person in the study you measure some outcome variable of interest, and the research question that you’re asking is whether or not the two groups have the same population mean.
-This is the situation that the independent samples *t*-test is designed for.
+For each person in the study you measure some outcome variable of interest, and the research question that you are asking is whether or not the two groups have the same population mean.
+Thit is the situation that the independent samples *t*-test is designed for.

 The data
 ~~~~~~~~

 Suppose we have 33 students taking Dr Harpo’s statistics lectures, and Dr Harpo
-doesn’t grade to a curve.
+does not grade to a curve.
 Actually, Dr Harpo’s grading is a bit of a mystery,
-so we don’t really know anything about what the average grade is for the class
+so we do not really know anything about what the average grade is for the class
 as a whole.
 There are two tutors for the class, Anastasia and Bernadette.
 There
 are *N*\ :sub:`1` = 15 students in Anastasia’s tutorials, and *N*\ :sub:`2` =
 18 in Bernadette’s tutorials.
-The research question I’m interested in is
+The research question I am interested in is
-whether Anastasia or Bernadette is a better tutor, or if it doesn’t make much
+whether Anastasia or Bernadette is a better tutor, or if it does not make much
 of a difference.
 Dr Harpo sends me the |harpo|_ data set with the course
 grades. file.
-As usual, I’ll load the file into jamovi and have a look at what
+As usual, I will load the file into jamovi and have a look at what
 variables it contains - there are three variables, ``ID``, ``grade`` and
 ``tutor``.
 The ``grade`` variable contains each student’s grade, but it is not
 imported into jamovi with the correct measurement level attribute, so I need